CherifYasmine/CherifYasmine.github.io/README.md

 - **Accessibility**: Proper labels and error messaging
 - **Smooth Animations**: Engaging user feedback

-**Note**: Form submission is currently set up for demo purposes.
-To make it functional:
-1. Replace the form action with your backend endpoint
-2. Add server-side processing for form data
-3. Configure email sending functionality

 ## 🎨 Theme Support

 The website includes a dark/light theme toggle: